strapdata/basketapp/README.md

 }
 ```

-Thes *BasketItem* is mapped to a Cassandra User Defined Type as follow:
+In the same way, the **BasketItem** is mapped to a [Cassandra User Defined Type](https://docs.datastax.com/en/cql/3.3/cql/cql_using/useCreateUDT.html) as shown bellow:

 ````java
 @UDT(name="basket_item")